• Natalie Clarke

 How often will we meet?

-I only offer weekly therapy, so this means our working schedule will be once a week, every week at the same day and time, aside from the regular breaks I take at Easter, in August and for Christmas.
+I only offer weekly therapy, so this means our working schedule will be once a week, every week at the same day and time, aside from the regular breaks I take at Easter, for August and for Christmas.
+This is a comittment we both make for the duration of our work together, meaning the intention is that we meet every week for as long as our work together lasts, excluding breaks.

 How long will I be in therapy?